 There will be six (6) class prizes and each class prize winner will receive six (6) months of membership!
 The winners of the prizes will be determined by comparing their results in each tournament.
 For each class, the prizes will be announced ahead of the tournament when available.
 See the class prize rules below for more information on eligibility.

 From each ICC First Weekend Showdown tournament grid, 12 players will be randomly chosen for a 3-month membership.
 If a player already won a prize, he/she is not eligible for a random draw prize.
 If a winning player’s number is Randomly drawn, another player will then be chosen.
 All Random Draw Winners will be announced directly at the completion of each ICC First Weekend Showdown.

 TRAIN TO WIN!

 No preregistration is necessary for this tournament.
-The fastest, easiest way to join regardless of your user interface is to login into our server about 10 minutes before the scheduled start and in the chat area type:
+The fastest, easiest way to join regardless of your user interface is to login into our server about 10 minutes before the scheduled start:

 DASHER users can go to WINDOW->MY TOURNAMENTS->JOIN TOURNAMENT and click on the green join button next to the ICC OPEN tournament.

 BLITZIN users can go to WINDOW->EVENTS and in the list search for the ICC OPEN tournament, click on the green join button.

 ICC for MAC and ICC for Windows users can go to TOURNAMENTS and click on Join ICC OPEN Tournament

 Alternatively, in the chat area type: /tell pear join